ailinkhoo/CloudDevOps/notes/3_devops.md

   - *Granular insight into resource usage* – Orchestration tools give greater insight into how many resources are being used by what software, services, or customers.

-- Monitoring: The collection and presentation of data about the performance and stability of services and infrastructure.
+- **Monitoring**: The collection and presentation of data about the performance and stability of services and infrastructure.
 Organizations monitor metrics and logs to see how application and infrastructure performance impacts the experience of their product’s end user.
 Monitoring tools collect data over things such as: usage of memory, cpu, disk i/o, application logs, network traffic.

-- Microservices: The microservices architecture is a design approach to build a single application as a set of small services.
+- **Microservices**: The microservices architecture is a design approach to build a single application as a set of small services.
 Microservices are loosely coupled: Different microservices interact with each other using stable and well-defined APIs.

   - *Modularity* – Microservices encourage modularity.
 In monolithic apps, individual pieces become tightly coupled, and complexity grows.
 Eventually, it’s very hard to change anything without breaking something.